hooksw/konify/README.md

 ```
 ### Behind the responsive mechanism (pseudocode)
 The following code shows how the current reactive system works (without the need for recomposition).
+It relys on the single thread and the two-way binding.

 ```kotlin
 //Computation represents the function that needs to be executed when any of the dependent states changes (it can also be called calculation, which is where the name comes from)